 Event Based Transcription System for Polyphonic Piano Music

-Giovanni Costantini1,2, Renzo Perfetti4, Massimiliano Todisco1,3
+Giovanni Costantini1,2, Renzo Perfetti4, Massimiliano Todisco1,3,

 1 Department of Electronic Engineering, University of Rome “Tor Vergata”, Rome, Italy